alan-if/alan-docs/README.md

 > Once the maintenance period ends, Ruby Sass's repository will be archived, no more changes of any kind will be made, and no new releases will be cut.

 # About This Project

-This repository was created on August 15th, 2018 by [Tristano Ajmone] on behalf of the [Alan Interactive Fiction Development team].

-At the present stage, Alan documentation consists of multiple documents in various formats; the goal of this project is to port them all to AsciiDoc and create a unified project and a toolchain to handle conversion to different formats.
+This repository was created on August 15th, 2018 by [Tristano Ajmone] on behalf of the [Alan Interactive Fiction Development team] in order to port to the [AsciiDoc] format the original Alan documentation, which consisted of multiple documents in various formats, and create a unified project and a toolchain to handle their conversion to different formats.

+In the course of 2021, after three years of work, we finally achieved the stage where all the documents originally stored in the ALAN repository, as well as some other third party documents, were all successful recreated in AsciiDoc and made available on the project's website for online consultation or download.

-Other members of the Alan group are also working on porting other Alan documents to AsciiDoc, so hopefully this might become a [collaborative project][CONTRIBUTING] to join efforts and resources toward a unified goal.
+Other members of the Alan group are also working on porting other Alan related documents to AsciiDoc, so hopefully this might become a [collaborative project][CONTRIBUTING] to join efforts and resources toward a unified goal.

-Being still a young project, may aspects are still vaguely defined and open to suggestions.

 ## License Terms